-Sysops can completely shut off talkgroup activity on a repeater and make it function entirely on reflectors.
-This is limiting by far, but at the same time provides a little experimentation for the users.
-However I have noticed that it shows selfishness by some operators who prevent others from accessing the repeater or change the reflectors without consideration to others.
+Most sysops have almost completely dis-opted talkgroup activity on a repeater and made it function entirely on reflectors.
+This is situation limiting by far, but at the same time provides a little experimentation for the users.
+However I have noticed that it also shows selfishness by some operators who prevent others from accessing the repeater or change the reflectors without consideration to others.
 While a repeater is open to a reflector the issue of a 5000 private call can elucidate the current connection, and a private call of 4000 can disconnect the current connection.

-I find it very frustrating that some repeater users disconnect their routing on the repeater to the network, thus preventing me from contacting users subsequently within that repeaters coverage.
+I find it very frustrating that some repeater users disconnect their routing on a repeater to the network, thus preventing me from contacting users subsequently within that repeater’s coverage.

-HotSpot users have little option but to use Reflectors, unless they have recourse to Reflector 4999 and extended Talkgroups, as I do when I use a DV4Mini.
+HotSpot users have little option but to use Reflectors, unless they have recourse to Reflector 4999 and/or extended Talkgroups, as I do when I use a DV4Mini.